 PRIZE DRAWING:

-Grand Prize – The Grand Prize Winner will receive coupons for 52 of ice cream.
+Grand Prize – The Grand Prize Winner will receive coupons for 52 cartons of ice cream.
 The Grand Prize Winner will be chosen before August 31, 2019.
 The selection process will be conducted by the Contest Providers, whose decisions are final and binding on all aspects of this Contest.
 The potential Prize Winners will be notified on or within three (3) business days after the drawing dates and times, by phone or email.
 Failure of the potential Prize Winners to respond within three (3) days from such notification referred to above may result in disqualification and the selection of an alternate Prize Winner.
 Alternate Prize Winners will be selected in the event the prize cannot be awarded to the potential Prize Winners drawn.
 By entering the drawing, each entrant agrees to be bound by these rules and the decisions of the Contest Providers.
 In the event of non-compliance, an alternate Prize Winner may be selected.
 All prizes will be awarded.

 CONDITIONS, DISCLAIMERS, AND LICENSE: